noorulhassan1408/LETHALITY/README.md

-# Web Fuzzer - Web Vulnerability Scanner
+# Lethality - Web Fuzzer & Vulnerability Scanner

 ## Overview

-**Web Fuzzer** is a powerful web vulnerability scanner designed to identify common security issues on websites.
+_**Lethality**_ is a powerful web vulnerability scanner designed to identify common security issues on websites.
 It performs checks on headers, technologies used, potential vulnerabilities, and open ports, providing insights to help enhance web application security.
 Whether you are a developer, security researcher, or system administrator, this tool can assist in identifying and mitigating web security risks.

 ## Features